Falls Line: Fate of the ships

 With only one exception, all the Falls Line ships—both sail and steam—were wrecked, lost without trace, or sank, either during or after the time that the ships were under the Falls Line's flag.

 German or Austrian submarine attacks, during World War I, resulted in the sinking of five of the ships (three steamers and two sailing ships); UC-17 sank Falls of Afton; UB-57 sank Benito (ex-Falls of Nith); U-14 sank Teakwood (ex-Falls of Moness); UB-47 sank Shinsan Maru (ex-Falls of Keltie); and UC-45 sank Teie (ex-Falls of Dee).

-The Falls of Clyde, the oldest of the Falls Line ships, was and still is the sole survivor, although its future remained uncertain in 2023.
+The Falls of Clyde, the oldest of the Falls Line ships, was the sole survivor.
+In time, she became the last surviving iron-hulled, four-masted, fully square-rigged ship.
+Despite being preserved as a floating museum exhibit, in Honolulu, neglect and lack of funding left her in a non-viable condition.
+After 146 years afloat, she was towed out to sea and scuttled on 15 October 2025.